balthazarneveu/spectral_graph_convolutions/ABIDE_dataset/README.md

 # Application to ABIDE Dataset

-ABIDE  database [[2]](#2) is one of the dataset used by the author of the studied article.
-It is freely provided py the [Preprocessed Connectome Project](http://preprocessed-connectomes-project.org/abide/) initiative and can be downloaded and prepocessed using the Python package [*nilearn*](https://nilearn.github.io/dev/introduction.html#what-is-nilearn) which allows users to apply machine learning techniques to analyse data acquired with MRI machines.
+ABIDE  database [[2]](#2) is one of the dataset used by the authors of the studied article.
+It is freely provided by the [Preprocessed Connectome Project](http://preprocessed-connectomes-project.org/abide/) initiative and can be downloaded and prepocessed using the Python package [*nilearn*](https://nilearn.github.io/dev/introduction.html#what-is-nilearn) which allows users to apply machine learning techniques to analyse data acquired with MRI machines.

 ## What are the data ?